Privacy policy

 3. nature, scope and purpose of the processing of personal data

-We also process personal data that we receive from third parties, obtain from publicly accessible sources or collect in the course of our activities and operations, insofar as such processing is permitted.
+We also process personal data that we receive from third parties, obtain from publicly available sources, or collect in the course of our activities and operations, to the extent that such processing is permitted.
+We process personal data for as long as is necessary for the respective purpose.
+We anonymize or delete personal data, in particular in accordance with statutory retention and statute of limitations periods.

 4. disclosure of personal data